Opinion

 7

-David Wexler about 11 years ago
+David Wexler over 11 years ago

 I think for purposes of most students on MITx, the learning outcome is more important than the "rigor" of the exams.
 How can that outcome be measured?
 Perhaps a year later, 8.02 and 8.02x grads might perform similarly in non-time-stressed EM problem-solving.
 Both will have the background to study synchrotron radiation from quasars.
 Did the "rigor" ultimately matter - probably only in very selective academic settings?
 This kind of rigor will correlate with lower mean test scores; personally I learned much by completing the test with the necessary extra time and effort.
 I wonder if the 8.02er's with their rigorous but low-mean test scores will maintain a lasting interest in physics.